wen-zai/search-cli/README.md

   - Full value search for any field of organization, user, ticket entity
   - Case insensitive search for any field of organization, user, ticket entity
-  - return all relavent entities ( i.e. searching user by name should return all its relavent tickets and organizations.)
+  - Return all relavent entities ( i.e. searching user by name should return all its relavent tickets and organizations.)

 ## Installation